koichi-murakami/g4python/README.md

 > In macOS, this is not necessary.

-**G4PY_QT5_PRELOAD**
+**G4PY_QT5_PRELOAD** (Anaconda, Qt5)

-If you use the Anaconda version of Ptyhon3, there might be a library conflict for the Qt5 library.
-To avoid the conflict,  Geant4Py will preload the system Qt5 forcibly if this environment variable is set.
+If you use the Anaconda version of Ptyhon3, there might be a conflict between the Qt5 libraries.
+To avoid the conflict, Geant4Py will preload the system Qt5 when this environment variable is set.
 ~~~
 # export G4PY_QT5_PRELOAD=1 (bash/zsh)
 # setenv G4PY_QT5_PRELOAD 1 (csh/tcsh)